Cantera/cantera-website/pages/tutorials/yaml/phases.rst

 For each phase that appears in a problem, a corresponding entry should be present in the input file(s).
-The phase entry specifies the elements and species present in the phases, and the models to be used for computing thermodynamic, kinetic, and transport properties.
+The phase entry specifies the elements and species present in that phase, and the models to be used for computing thermodynamic, kinetic, and transport properties.

 Naming the Phase